geneontology/go-annotation/README.md

 ### direct\_ann\_to\_list\_of\_terms

 A set of TSVs of the annotations directly annotated the given GO terms.
+This report also includes direct mappings to all terms in the list.

 ### reg\_ann\_to\_list\_of\_terms

 A set of TSVs of the direct and indirect annotations over the regulates closure for the given GO terms.
+This report also includes mappings (direct and indirect annotations over the regulates closure) to all terms in the list.

 ## Things to ponder